DataVault/datavault/DOCKER.md

 In the `.travis.yml`, we use the docker service in order to run our integration test.

-Integration tests require the database, rabbitMQ and Hashicorp Vault and a worker to run.
+Integration tests only require the database, rabbitMQ and Hashicorp Vault and a worker to run.

 At the moment the test simply send request to RabbitMQ, observe the worker and verify that the tasks have been properly executed.